-There is a large appetite for this: over two-thirds of UK employees want more support from their employers when it comes to money.
+Over two-thirds of UK employees want more support from their employers when it comes to money.
 Research by Cushon found that 72% of employees surveyed wanted access to a savings scheme via their employer, and 92% of employers wanted to implement a workplace savings scheme.

-Over the past six years, we have explored and tested promising ideas to improve financial wellbeing in the Financial Capability Lab, a partnership between the Behavioural Insights Team (BIT) and the Money and Pensions Service (MaPS).
+Over the past six years, the BIT team have explored and tested promising ideas to improve financial well-being in the Financial Capability Lab, a partnership between The Behavioural Insights Team (BIT) and the Money and Pensions Service (MaPS).

 One of the most promising ideas we tested was payroll savings, which allows a portion of an employee’s regular salary to be automatically transferred to a savings account.
 Such accounts allow employees to effortlessly build a crucial savings buffer at the rate they choose.

-- Test new initiatives and evaluate their impact on employee financial wellbeing before rolling them out to avoid spending money and energy on projects that don’t work
+- Test new initiatives and evaluate their impact on employee financial well-being before rolling them out to avoid spending money and energy on projects that don’t work.

-- Championing financial wellbeing is for everyone, and you can start large or small depending on your priorities and available resources.
-We found that small and medium sized organisations tend to have a strong and trusting relationship with their employees, which can help them design approaches that make a real difference to their employees’ financial wellbeing.
+- Championing financial well-being is for everyone, and you can start large or small depending on your priorities and available resources.
+We found that small and medium-sized organisations tend to have a strong and trusting relationship with their employees, which can help them design approaches that make a real difference to their employees’ financial well-being.